jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 * For some of the items you declare permalink.
 You can do it for all of them.
 It can come in handy if you want to define your own API endpoints.

-## Convert Posts to JSON
-My approach is a little hacky --- it requires you to specify a JSON output format in an HTML template.
-The only thing you will miss is that your text editor will probably not recognize the markup file as a properly formatted JSON document.

-### Define the Templates
+Now you can define them.
 Before you do it, it's worth noting that you can list all the available properties with this little template, which returns an array of available keys:

 {% raw %}